RomuloSRamos/RomuloSRamos/README.md

 - 💬 Ask me about **Oracle Database, PL/Sql, Totvs-RM, JavaScript, HTML, CSS, SQL, Node.JS**

-- ⚡ Fun fact **I'm a terrible drummer, so I switched to French horn. and now I'm a terrible horn player too.
+- ⚡ Fun fact **I also study music.
+I'm a terrible drummer, so I switched to French horn. and now I'm also a terrible horn player.
 But I'm still learning and one day I'll be playing in the church orchestra.**

 <br><br>